sebkirche/pcurl/README.md

 To simplify some post-processing on the retrieved resources, you can specify an action to be performed on the result.
 Action can be of type:

-* print: display a response header value, a json or xml response attribute
+* print: display a response header value (multiple values supported, separated by comas), a json or xml response attribute
     * you can specify a pseudo path similar to xpath
     * there is a limited set of functions that you can use as the last element of path:
         * `length()` returns the number of element of an array, or the number of keys for a an object